Austria chancellor says Putin meeting was ‘not a friendly visit’

 Follow our live updates on Russia’s invasion of Ukraine here

-“This is not a friendly visit,” Nehammer said, according to a statement issued by his governmental office shortly after the meeting at Putin’s official Novo-Ogaryovo residence outside Moscow.
+“This is not a friendly visit,” Mr Nehammer said, according to a statement issued by his governmental office shortly after the meeting at Putin’s official Novo-Ogaryovo residence outside Moscow.

-A spokesman for the chancellor said the meeting lasted 75 minutes, which is relatively curt by the Russian president’s standards.
+A spokesman for the chancellor said the meeting lasted 75 minutes, which is relatively short by the Russian president’s standards.

 The Austrian leader reiterated previous comments that he had hoped to deliver an end to the conflict or improve humanitarian corridors for Ukrainians trapped within their besieged cities.